namshi/roger/README.md

 Avoid using underscores in config keys, we are trying to fix this in the [library we use to parse the configuration](https://github.com/namshi/reconfig/issues/15).

-> At the moment tokens and passwords are printed to
-> stdout when the application logs stuff.
->
-> The long-term plan is to remove these information
-> from the logs by obfuscating them.
->
-> Bear with us :)

 ## APIs